 Many orchids are epiphytes, meaning they live on trees and other plants.
 They get their water and nutrients from their surroundings, such as the rain, air, and debris around their roots.
 In the wild, orchids are not confined to pots (obviously!).
 Their roots are not in danger of constant contact with damp potting media.

 Orchids need pots with holes to ensure their roots have adequate air circulation.
-Pots with holes allow for water drainage.
-They also provide some ventilation to the orchids.
+Orchid pots with holes or slits on the side allow for water drainage.
+They also provide some ventilation to the orchid roots.
 Both of these factors are crucial for maintaining healthy orchids.

 What Would Happen if You Put Your Orchid in a Regular Glazed Pot With No Holes or Slits?